nathanduft44/challenge_6/README.md

 hvplot
 Mapbox API
 ## Use Case
 Help real estate invesment firm executives identify the most profitable neighborhoods in SF through clean and understandable visualisations such as heatmaps and charts.
+Display locations that have high gross rent income with lower sale price per square foot.